railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 Assembly Bills of Materials
 -----------------------------

-.. tip::  **Point**   *Sales Bills of Materials*
+.. note:: Sales Bills of Materials

     In some software this is all named Sales Bills of Materials.
     In Open ERP the term assembly is used because the effect of the Bill of Material is visible not only in sales but also, for example, in the intermediate manufactured products.

 Sales Bills of Materials enable you to define assemblies that will be sold immediately but these products could also be used in deliveries and stock management rather than just sold in isolation.
 For example if you deliver the cabinet in piecesfor self-assembly, set the ARM100 BoM to type 'Assembly'.